-In 2015, the Company entered into an interest rate swap agreement with DNB bank, by which it partly hedges from interest rate fluctuations.
+In 2015, the Company entered into an interest rate swap agreement with Luminor (former DNB bank), by which it partly hedges from interest rate fluctuations.
 Notional amount for interest rate swap amounts to EUR 15,000 thousand.
-The maturity date of the contract is 29 October 2020.
-The fair value of the interest rate swap (negative from the point of view of the Company) as at 31 December 2019 amounts to EUR 99 thousand (2018 - EUR 181 thousand).
-The fair value was determined based on the discounted cash flow method.
-Payments of fixed interest were estimated by multiplying the fixed interest rate of 3 months EURIBOR for a certain period by notional amount.
+The transaction expired on 29 October 2020, and therefore the fair value of the interest rate swap as at 31 December 2020 amounted to EUR 0 (in 2019 - EUR 99 thousand).
+The fair value as at 31 December 2019 was determined based on the discounted cash flow method.
+Payments of fixed interest were estimated by multiplying the fixed interest rate by notional amount.
+Payments of variable interest were estimated by multiplying the interest rate of 3 months EURIBOR for a certain period by notional amount.
 Net cash payments were discounted using the discounting factors derived from the published market data.

-Change in the fair value of derivative financial instrument during 2019 is a gain amounting to EUR 82 thousand (2018 - a gain of EUR 28 thousand) and is recognised in the profit or loss under the caption "Finance income" (2018 - under the caption "Finance income").
+Change in the fair value of derivative financial instrument during 2020 was a gain amounting to EUR 99 thousand (in 2019: a gain of EUR 82 thousand) and is recognised in the profit or loss under the caption "Finance income".

-22. Financial Instruments
+21. Financial instruments